Tracie Hunter: Judgeship

-During her time as Juvenile Court judge, Hunter mandated that prosecutors turn over evidence to defense lawyers that a state court had already ruled was not disclosable, outlawed the shackling of juveniles in the courtroom, reduced "default judgments", and initiated a change of state election laws that eventually permitted ex-felons to vote.
+During her time as Juvenile Court judge, Hunter mandated that prosecutors turn over evidence to defense lawyers that a state court had already ruled was not disclosable, outlawed the shackling of juveniles in the courtroom, reduced "default judgments," and initiated a change of state election laws that eventually permitted ex-felons to vote.
 Additionally, she increased the court's staff training, assigned additional drivers for the transportation of offenders in order to reduce crowding in the vehicles, and mandated the provision of additional underwear to juvenile offenders who were previously often forced to share.

 In subsequent statements, Hunter claimed that her "focus" was "on rehabilitation instead of incarceration."

-Her decision, ostensibly based on expert testimony, to order the shielding of the faces of young convicts from the cameras and prevent their names from being in the media, taken, as she said, to help reduce the convicted persons' probabilities of recidivism, was met with strong objections by Cincinnati media, politicians, and commentators.
+Her decision to order the shielding of young convicts' faces from the cameras and to prevent their names from being published in the media was ostensibly based on expert testimony and aimed at reducing the likelihood of recidivism; however, it faced strong objections from Cincinnati media, politicians, and commentators.

 The "bored beating" case

-On August 11, 2012, six under age, middle school, football teammates admitted to the police they attacked and severely injured an unknown to them passer-by in North College Hill, giving as reason for the beating that they were feeling "bored."
+On August 11, 2012, six underage middle school football teammates admitted to the police they attacked and severely injured a passerby unknown to them in North College Hill, giving as the reason for the beating that they were feeling "bored."
 The case was brought to Judge Hunter's court; she placed the defendants, who had all pleaded guilty, on house arrest pending her decision on the case, and ordered them to do community service in the meantime.

-The Cincinnati Enquirer reported the juvenile defendants' names and Hunter forbade any further presence of the paper's representatives in that case.
-The Enquirer appealed the decision and won but Hunter maintained the ban.
-On April 19, 2013, WCPO Cincinnati also sued Hunter over the restrictions imposed in the coverage of the case, for being "unconstitutional".
-The station won but again Hunter refused to comply.
+The Cincinnati Enquirer reported the juvenile defendants' names, and Hunter forbade any further presence of the paper's representatives in that case.
+The Enquirer appealed the decision and won, but Hunter maintained the ban.
+On April 19, 2013, WCPO Cincinnati also sued Hunter over the restrictions imposed in the coverage of the case for being "unconstitutional."
+The station won, but again Hunter refused to comply.